msimms/LibMath/README.md

 * Find peaks that rise more than one standard deviation above the mean for at least three consecutive points on the x axis.
 (C++)

 ## Using
-Add this project as a submodule to your project and then add the files to your build, or just copy the source files.
+Add this respository as a submodule to your own project and then add the file you want directly to your build, or just copy the source files directly into your project.
+This library is just meant to be a loose collection of files that you can do whatever you want with.
+This way you don't have to add code for algorithms you don't need to your project.

 ## License
 This library is released under the MIT license, see LICENSE for details.